Point Judith, Rhode Island

-Point Judith is a village and a small cape, on the coast of Narragansett, Rhode Island, on the western side of Narragansett Bay where it opens out onto Rhode Island Sound.
+Point Judith is a village and a small cape, on the coast of Narragansett, Rhode Island, United States, on the western side of Narragansett Bay where it opens out onto Rhode Island Sound.

-It is the location for the year-round ferry service that connects Block Island to the mainland and contains the fishing hamlet of Galilee, Rhode Island.
+It is the location for the year-round ferry service that connects Block Island to the mainland and contains the fishing hamlet of Galilee.

 History

 Point Judith was either named for Judith Thatcher or Judith Hull.
 Judith Thatcher was a passenger on a small vessel with her father when it ran aground on the point and was almost wrecked.
 Judith is said to have rendered great service and as a result the vessel was saved.
 In remembrance of this the crew called the point after her name.
 According to Edmund Quincy's 1874 biography of his father Josiah Quincy, Point Judith was named after Judith Hull by her husband John Hull.

 In the mid-17th Century Point Judith was mined by Hull in the search for "black lead", hoping to find silver.
 Hull was the treasurer and minted coinage for the Massachusetts Bay Colony.
 Unsuccessful with this endeavor, Hull established a business to raise coach horses for sale within New England but also for plantations in Virginia and Barbados.

 During the American Revolution, the British controlled Narragansett Bay and raided and burned the farms on Point Judith and the surrounding areas in the late 1770s under Captain Wallace.

 During World War II, Fort Greene was built with 16-inch guns and others to control the approaches to Narragansett Bay.